Governance begins before digital signals become data.

 Michvi LLP operates as an independent governance and signal advisory focused on structural conditions across digital systems.

-DSG functions as a public conceptual layer for signal governance, while Michvi’s advisory work remains independent, read-only, and focused on structural evaluation.
+DSG functions as a public conceptual governance layer, while Michvi’s advisory work remains independent, read-only, and focused on structural evaluation.

 Engagements do not require system control, configuration changes, vendor involvement, or remediation execution.